-Senior executives overseeing Phoenix pay system could still get bonuses: Lemay
+Senior executives overseeing pay system no longer on Phoenix file: minister

 “If we didn’t have all these people working right now, since then, I don’t know where we’d be,” she said.
 “We have a team of extremely dedicated public servants that are working – again – day, night, weekends to get this through.”

-While top executives in charge of the project have not received performance pay, they could still receive it once a Treasury Board review of the Phoenix system is complete, likely by summer, she added.
+While top executives in charge of the project have not received performance pay, they could still receive it once a Treasury Board review of the Phoenix system is complete, likely by summer, she added, making no mention of executives losing their jobs.

 “What we did is we took the senior level executives and we’ve actually not given the performance pay,” she said.